brianlee07/school-project/README.md

 #
-This is my HTML & CSS code for my school project
+This is my HTML & CSS code for my school project for a static website.